dianavile/Code-Notes/Style.md

 - [video_ Styling native/non-native buttons](https://youtu.be/bfPGicTGBTI).

 ### c.
 Styling with Aria
 - Styling with ARIA ==> use ARIA attribute as an attribute selector.
-To set the aria state properly.
+To set the aria state properly, so it is visually reflected.
 - When building custom controls be sure to include tabindex so keyboard users can easily interact with the elements.
  - __HTML not toggled:__
 ```